Venturi (company): From 1984 to 2000

 The Venturi 400 GT remains one of the highest performing French cars ever produced, and was the first car in the world to have standard carbon brakes.
 True to that claim, the Atlantique 400 GT with a 2975 cc DOHC 4 valves per cylinder twin-turbo V6 engine rated at 300 kW at 6000 rpm and 520 Nm at 4500 rpm of torque with a compression ratio of 7.3:1, delivered excellent performance to put it on par with Ferraris of the early 90s.
 The 400 GT could hit 100 km/h in 4.7 seconds and 291 km/h top speed, while the Atlantique 300 Biturbo with a 310 PS V6 could accelerate from 0-100 km/h in 4.7 seconds and could reach a top speed of 275 km/h.

-A limited-edition 400 GTR was built to satisfy the homologation requirements to compete 24 Hours of Le Mans.
+A limited-edition 400 GTR was built to satisfy the homologation requirements to compete in 24 Hours of Le Mans.
 High-level competition has also brought fame to the brand.
 Stéphane Ratel, who would later found the FIA GT Championship, was at the origin of the Venturi Gentlemen Drivers Trophy.
 A total of 72 cars were manufactured and the customers were offered the possibility of converting the cars to road specification at the end of the season.
 These cars were driven by a total of 75 drivers.
-Venturi also won fame through its brilliant performances in the 24 Hours of Le Mans, particularly in 1993 with Christophe Dechavanne and Jacques Laffite with the Venturi Jaccadi team, and in 1995 with Paul Belmondo racing on the 600 SLM.
+Venturi also won fame through its brilliant performances in the 24 Hours of Le Mans, particularly in 1993 with Christophe Dechavanne and Jacques Laffite with the Venturi Jacadi team, and in 1995 with Paul Belmondo racing on the 600 SLM.

 However, it was in the BPR Global GT Series races that Venturi established its pedigree defeating Porsche and Ferrari on several occasions.
-In 1994 in Dijon-Prenois, with Ferté and Neugarten on the 600 LM Jaccadi, at the 1000 km of Paris with Henri Pescarolo and Jean-Claude Basso on the 600 LM, and finally at the 4 Hours Spa race, once again with Michel Ferté and Michel Neugarten.
+In 1994 in Dijon-Prenois, with Ferté and Neugarten on the 600 LM Jacadi, at the 1000 km of Paris with Henri Pescarolo and Jean-Claude Basso on the 600 LM, and finally at the 4 Hours Spa race, once again with Michel Ferté and Michel Neugarten.

 From 2000 to the present day

-In 2000, Gildo Pallanca Pastor bought Venturi and decided to focus on electric-powered engines.
-This led to the creation of the Fétish model.
+In 2000, Gildo Pallanca Pastor bought Venturi and decided to focus on electric-powered vehicles.
+This led to the creation of the Fétish model, and involvement in a series of technology demonstration 'missions'.

 In December 2009, Venturi announced its acquisition of French motorcycle manufacturer Voxan, allowing the firm to enter the motorcycle market.